DattaRahegaonkar/Hello-GitHub/README.md

 # Hello-GitHub
-This is the for practice
+This is the for practice.